-On January 1, 2019, the Company adopted IFRS 16, "Leases".
+IFRS 16, "Leases".
 This standard introduces a single lessee accounting model and requires a lessee to recognize assets and liabilities for all leases with a term of more than 12 months, unless the underlying asset is of low value.
 A lessee is required to recognize a right-of-use asset representing its right to use the underlying asset and a lease liability representing its obligation to make lease payments.
 This standard substantially carries forward the lessor accounting requirements of IAS 17, while requiring enhanced disclosures to be provided by lessors.
 Other areas of the lease accounting model have been impacted, including the definition of a lease.
-This Company had no leases that qualified under IFRS 16 during the period ended 31 March 2021 and year ended 31 December 2020.
+This Company had no leases that qualified under IFRS 16 during the period ended 31 March 2022 and 2021.